rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W11.md

 output: pdf_document
 ---

-# Chapter 21: Quorum Systems & Distributed Storage
+# Chapter 21: Quorum Systems

 What happens if a single server is no longer powerful enough to service all your customers?
 The obvious choice is to add more servers and to use the majority approach to guarantee consistency.
 However, even if you buy one million servers, a client still has to access more than half of them per request!
 While you gain faul-tolerance, your efficiency can at most be doubled.
 We used majorities because majority sets always overlap.
 But are majority sets the only sets that guarantee overlap?
 In this chapter we study the theory behind overlapping sets, known as _quorum systems._